aimingoo/private-property/README.md

 ## Implementation

-The solution include 3 key design.
+The solution includes 3 key designs.

 * First of all, this is a structure that achieves complete visibility, based on prototype inheritance, without a conceptual burden.